Skip to main content

 How Canadian lenders actually calculate self-employed income

 There are four methods, and the one your lender uses can change your approval by six figures.
 (1) Line-150 net income — the bank-branch default, and the one that declines most business owners because it's your income after every deduction.
-(2) Two-year average with add-backs — the lender starts from net but adds back non-cash and discretionary deductions (CCA, home office, business-use-of-vehicle), which commonly recovers 20–50% of your stated net.
-(3) Stated income — an A-lender program where the lender accepts a reasonable income for your industry and tenure instead of line 150, typically with 35%+ down and 700+ credit.
-(4) Retained-earnings / corporate add-back — a smaller set of lenders adds your corporation's retained profit to your personal draw.
+(2) Gross-up or add-backs — CMHC will accept self-employment income from a sole proprietorship or partnership "grossed up by 15% or by using an 'add back' approach of eligible deductions"1, and the add-back route is usually the stronger of the two.
+(3) Stated income — an insured program where the lender accepts a reasonable income for your industry and tenure instead of line 150, to a maximum 90% LTV23.
+(4) Retained-earnings and corporate add-backs — a smaller set of lenders adds your corporation's retained profit to your personal draw; that is lender policy rather than insurer rule.

 The branch employee only knows method 1.
 Our entire job is matching your file to the lender using methods 2–4 — by name, by program — so you qualify on what you actually earn.